 As with Today's Plan, Stages Link will create a training plan for you, walking you through questions like how much time you have to train each day of the week.
 You can do this for a specific goal, such as improving threshold power, or for a specific race on your calendar.

-There are also three stock eight week plans, from beginner to proficient, written by Benjamin Sharp, a former Olympic cycling coach and current power education specialist at Stages.
+There are also three eight-week plans, from beginner to proficient, written by Benjamin Sharp, a former Olympic cycling coach and current power education specialist at Stages.

 What is unique, though, is the ability to connect the training plan with the specific workouts on the Dash.
 For now, whenever you plug your Dash into your computer, the Stages Sync app running in the background will upload all rides and download upcoming workouts.
 An Android app, tethered via Bluetooth, does the same thing.
 I have an iPhone, and the iOS app isn't yet ready, so I can't comment on this functionality.